 - Where can I find out more information about potential jobs on the local economy?

 - What is a bilateral work agreement (BWA) or a de facto work arrangement?

 - What does a bilateral work agreement (BWA) mean for a spouse of an accredited U.S. government employee assigned overseas?

 - Who is eligible for a work permit (Employment Authorization Document) and when should I apply?

-- If I am not a U.S. Citizen, am I still eligible to secure a work permit under a BWA?
+- If I am not a U.S. citizen, am I still eligible to secure a work permit under a bilateral work agreement (BWA)?